 - CW operation mode has the following options

-- Like CTR2 the keyer supports straight key, pass-through, Iambic A and B, Ultimatic, and bug modes.
+- The keyer supports straight key, pass-through, Iambic A and B, Ultimatic, and bug modes.
 Pass-through mode controls the Key and PTT outputs with the left and right paddles.
 This allows you to use an external keyer or your radio’s built-in keyer if you prefer.

 - Keyer speed is adjustable from 5 to 50 wpm.
-Farnsworth spacing is also available for the Tx message buffers.
+Farnsworth spacing is also available for the CW message buffers.

 - A sidetone interface means the keyer can be used for code practice when transmit is disabled.
 A 3.5mm jack is provided for private practice or for connecting to a larger speaker.